Managing Weight-Loss Medication Side Effects: A Physician's Guide

 Gastrointestinal Considerations

-Diarrhea and constipation can both occur with weight management medication therapy.
+Diarrhea and constipation can both occur with weight-loss medication therapy.
 The approach differs depending on which you experience.
 [2]

 For constipation: increase fiber intake, stay hydrated, and consider osmotic laxatives if recommended by Dr. Kamen.
 For diarrhea: identify dietary triggers, consider probiotic supplementation, and use anti-diarrheal agents temporarily if appropriate.